The Multiverse God

 There is no evidence however to indicate string theory is the best explanation for anything.
 In part this is because the theory is so flexible that it can explain anything and everything.
 Said another way, the variables in the theory are so complex that the theory is underdetermined.

-Just using basic scientific thinking:
+Just using basic rational or scientific thinking:

 According to the National Academy of Sciences, “The statements of science must invoke only natural things and processes.”
 On a straight reading, this would disallow the multiverse as being scientific.